wilbert2000/wzplayer/Readme.txt

-    WZPlayer, GUI front-end for MPlayer and MPV.
+    WZPlayer, graphical user interface for MPlayer and MPV.
-    Based on SMPlayer by Ricardo Villalba

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by